 Professional and Education

 - Maintain, enhance, and develop knowledge, skill, and aptitudes necessary to respond to changing clinical profile of patients, hospital, and service developments and legal requirements, such as licensing.

 - Be willing to learn.
 Actively participate in professional development through self-learning, formal courses, formal and/or informal on the job training.

 - Undertake continuing education and training to maintain a high level of competency in clinical pharmacy.
-Fulfill the CPE requirements of the Pharmacy Regulator, The Pharmaceutical Society of Ireland and Irish Institute of Pharmacy (IIOP).
+Fulfil the CPE requirements of the pharmacy regulator, the Pharmaceutical Society of Ireland and Irish Institute of Pharmacy (IIOP).

 - Supervise and tutor pharmacy interns, pharmaceutical technician students, student pharmacists, and other students during work experience placements.

 - Participate in the operation of a computer-integrated management system for the pharmacy.
-Have good computer skills, including MS Word, Excel, and PowerPoint.
+Have good computer skills, including Microsoft Word, Excel, and PowerPoint.